A Central Limit Theorem for the Length of the Longest Common Subsequences in Random Words: Introduction

+$\bf \bullet$ Early extensive simulations (with $n$ of order $10^4$) by Boutet de Monvel~\cite{BdM} seemed to indicate, in the uniform case, a variance of order at least $n^{2\omega^\prime}$ with $\omega' \approx 0.418$ and even a normal asymptotic law.
+More recent extensive simulations (with $n$ of order $10^6$) (see \cite{LH}) seem to indicate (in both the uniform and non-uniform binary cases) that the variance is of order $n$ as the lengths of the sequences studied there are the larger to date, an order one-hundred times bigger than the ones in \cite{BdM}.

+$\bf \bullet$ As it will become clear from the proof of the theorem just stated, a mere sublinear lower bound on the variance will also lead to a normal limiting law, e.g., a lower bound of order at least $n^{9/10 + \eta}$, $\eta > 0$ will do (although, and again, it is our belief that the variance of $LC_n$ is linear in $n$, but nevertheless $9/10 > 2\omega^\prime$).
+Note also that the proof of this theorem provides for $\alpha$ (to be defined) such that $4/5 < \alpha < 1$, a rate of $1/n^{{(1-\alpha)}/{2}}$, while for $2/3 < \alpha < 4/5$, a different rate, of order $1/n^{1-3(1-\alpha/2)/2}$, can be obtained in a similar way (see \eqref{Lastvarbound}), under a linear variance lower bound.

-The above result is the first of its kind.
-It contrasts, in particular, with the related Bernoulli matching problem where the limiting law is the Tracy-Widom distribution as shown by Majumdar and Nechaev (\cite{MN}).
-Both the LCS and Bernoulli matching models are directed last passage percolation models with respectively dependent and independent weights, possibly explaining the different limiting laws.
-In both cases, the expectation is linear in $n$, but the variance in Bernoulli matching is sublinear (of order $n^{2/3}$), while in our LCS case it is linear.
-Theorem~\ref{thm: CLT} further contrasts with the corresponding limiting law for the length of the longest common subsequences in a pair of independent uniform random permutations of $\{1, \dots, n\}$.
-In that problem, the emergence of the Tracy--Widom distribution has sometimes been speculated, and we show in the last section of the paper that this hypothesis is indeed true (the expectation there is of order $\sqrt n$ and the variance of order $n^{1/3}$).
+\begin{remark} Theorem~\ref{thm: CLT} is the first of its kind.
+It contrasts, in particular, with the corresponding result in the related Bernoulli matching problem where, as shown by Majumdar and Nechaev (\cite{MN}), the limiting law is the Tracy-Widom one.
+Both the LCS and Bernoulli matching models are directed last passage vertex/site percolation models with respectively dependent and independent weights, possibly explaining the different limiting laws.
+In both cases, the expectation is linear in $n$, but the variance in the Bernoulli matching problem is sublinear (of order $n^{2/3}$), while in our LCS case it is assumed linear.
+Let us describe how the LCS problem can be represented as a directed last passage percolation (LPP) problem with dependent weights.
+Indeed, let the set of vertices be

+and let the set of oriented edges ${\cal E}\subset V\times V$ contain horizontal, vertical and diagonal edges.
+The horizontal edges are oriented to the right, while the vertical edges are oriented upwards, both having unit length.
+The diagonal edges point up-right at a $\pi/4$-angle and have length $\sqrt{2}$.
+Hence,